Surveillance Flashback Analysis

-Avoid Future Outbreaks by Determining Past Problem Root Cause
+Flashback AnalysisMitigate Future Outbreaks by Determining the Root Cause of Past Problem Events

 A key benefit of a repository is in isolating the cause of incidents that occurred behind the scenes, when the DBA is not available to experience it first hand.
 Many times a user calls the help desk to complain about the system performing sluggishly; but, when the DBA gets a chance to look at the system, the problem has already resolved itself.
 So, what next?

 In the past, the only option was to wait until the problem reoccurred and hope that there was enough time to find the cause before it disappeared again.
-Through the use of a repository, this dilemma becomes easily resolved.
-Surveillance Flashback Analysis used in conjunction with the Historical Repository, allows IT personnel to review the period of time in which the problem occurred as if it were in real-time.
-This is often referred to as simulated real-time of the environment.
-This is not a substitute for rules-based alarming and alerting.
-Alarming and alerting determines that there is a problem, where "flashback" helps to isolate the cause and resolve the problem.
+With the Surveillance FlashBack function, DBAs can simulate real-time events from the recent past.
+Used in conjunction with the Historical Repository, DBAs can capture and quickly analyze a period of time in which the database problem occurred as if it were in real-time to determine its root cause.
+As rules-based alarming and alerting determines that there is a problem, "flashback" helps analyze and isolate the cause the problem.

 Metrics Window